dario165/Bank-App/README.md

 # Bank-App
-Example of a bank application
+Example of a bank application: html, css and javascrip es6 with options to credit card, loan and and delete account.